Azure/cortana-intelligence-customer360/Technical Deployment Guide/README.md

 > Learn more about ASA; documentation and pricing [here][LINK_ASA]

 ### 3. Azure HDInsight (HDI)
 HDI can be scaled for **General Availability** and/or **Compute Performance**.
 Changing the number of nodes scales for performance and availability.
 HDI cluster lets you change the number of nodes without having to delete or re-create it.
-On  [Azure Portal](#portal.azure.com), HDI has a **Scaling Feature** that allows you change the number of worker noders.
+On  [Azure Portal][LINK_AZURE_PORTAL], HDI has a **Scaling Feature** that allows you change the number of worker noders.
 When working with bigger datasets you may need to increase the number of your worker nodes in order to fit the end to end pipeline in the ADF **fifteen (15) minutes** time slice.
 Otherwise consider increase the time slice, in ADF, to allow the end to end pipeline to run completely.

 > Azure HDInsight pricing can be found [here][LINK_HDI_PRICING]
 > Learn more about Azure HDI manageability and scaling [here][LINK_HDI_SCALE]